Student Transfer Process (English)

 - After you have filed your appeal, the Superintendent will contact you to discuss your appeal.
 If a hearing is necessary, the Superintendent will advise the Board and provide you with information regarding a hearing date and time within thirty (30) days of the appeal request.
 Please note that if the Inter-district is for the next school year the District is required to respond within fourteen (14) days after the start of the new school year, and you have made the request thirty (30) days or more prior to the start of that school year.

 - Attached is a copy of WESD Board Policy/Administrative Regulation 5117: Inter-district Transfers.
 If a hearing is requested it will be conducted in open session at a regular board meeting.
-WESD Board meetings are held on the 3rd Thursday of the month (see attached 2019 WESD Regular Board Meeting Schedule).
+WESD Board Meeting Schedule

 - It is the intent of the Board to conduct Inter-district Attendance appeal hearings in a fair and sufficiently informal manner to encourage open communication and understanding of the system.
 The hearing will be conducted in such a manner that no special legal expertise is necessary and that all parties have the opportunity to present their cases fairly and completely.